-Learning history is important not just to remember our past but to gain a deeper perspective of how things came to be and foster a greater appreciation of our culture, identity, and traditions.
+Learning history is essential not just to learn of our past but to gain a deeper perspective of how things came to be and foster a greater appreciation of our culture, identity, and traditions.
 If you’re looking for some great history books for kids, here is a list of our recommendations.

 Also Read: 10 Books Every History Buff Should Read